csc-training/gis-research-days-2022/intro_slides.md

 # Python

 Geoconda

 * about 600 packages
 * for raster, vector, pointcloud processing
-* + scikit and other data science packages
+* \+ scikit and other data science packages

 other modules:

-* keras, pytorch
+* Deep learning: keras, pytorch
-  * have geopandas, rasterio
+-> have geopandas, rasterio

 You can also create own environment/ install own software!